Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Related Work

 where $\Phi$ is the prediction function that predicts the noise $z'_t$.
 Both $\alpha_t$ and $\beta_t$ are hyper-parameters. $\sigma_t n'_t$ is the renoising term to add randomness to the denoising step.

-Normally, diffusion models often require hundreds or even thousands of steps to denoise images or videos~\cite{yang2022diffusion}.
-The common practice to reduce the diffusion workload is to encode the initial noising inputs into the latent space then decode the tokens at the end, as shown in \Fig{fig:diffusion}.
+Normally, diffusion models often require hundreds or even thousands of steps to denoise images or videos~\citep{yang2022diffusion}.
+The common practice to reduce the diffusion workload is to encode the initial noising inputs into the latent space, then decode the tokens at the end (\Fig{fig:diffusion}).

 Prior methods to enhance the efficiency of diffusion models fall into two categories: \textit{step reduction}, which reduces the number of denoising steps, and \textit{block caching}, which seeks to minimize the computational demands within each denoising step.
-The following paragraphs overview these two categories of acceleration techniques separately.
+The following paragraphs provide an overview of these two categories of acceleration techniques separately.

 \paragraph{Step Reduction.} Overall, step reduction methods can be classified into two types: one requires retraining, and the other is training-free.

-The retraining methods~\cite{yin2024one, salimans2022progressive, gu2023boot, habibian2024clockwork, kim2024bk}, such as distillation, can reduce the number of denoising steps to as few as one.
+The retraining methods~\citep{yin2024one, salimans2022progressive, gu2023boot, habibian2024clockwork, kim2024bk}, such as distillation, can reduce the number of denoising steps to as few as one.
 However, the major downside of these methods is that they require as much training time as the original model training.
-For this reason, current distillation methods are primarily applied to image generation rather than video generation.
-For instance, Saliman et al.~\cite{salimans2022progressive} propose progressive distillation that iteratively halves the number of required sampling steps by distilling a slow teacher diffusion model into a faster student model.
-BOOT~\cite{gu2023boot} proposes a data-free distillation algorithm that learns a time-conditioned student model with bootstrapping objectives.
-DMD~\cite{yin2024one} uses a diffusion model to distill a one-step generator that can generate images with similar fidelities.
-Clockwork Diffusion~\cite{habibian2024clockwork} introduces a model-step distillation that enables asynchronous inference across different sub-models for efficient generation.
-BK-SDM ~\cite{kim2024bk} proposes a lightweight variant of Stable Diffusion optimized for fast, low-cost image generation with some performance degradation.
+For this reason, current distillation methods are primarily applied to image generation rather than video generation~\citep{salimans2022progressive, gu2023boot, yin2024one, habibian2024clockwork}.